-I finally quit procrastinating and gave my combs and hairbrushes a good deep cleaning with this homemade solution.
-It uses borax for a great cleaning boost and Dawn dish soap for help dissolving away greasy or oily buildup.
-After a good soaking the gunk and product buildup dissolves away, and even the handles feel much better again.
+My soaking solution uses borax for a great cleaning boost and dish soap (I like to use Dawn) for help dissolving away greasy or oily buildup.
+After a good soaking the gunk and product buildup dissolves away and even the handles feel much better again.

 - 1/4 cup Borax